ShootingStarYuzu/VtsFftPlugin/README.md

 ![Demo displaying user interface of the plugin](images/Demo.png)

+## Download

+Have a look at the [releases page](https://github.com/ShootingStarYuzu/VtsFftPlugin/releases).
+The first version is available under the section `Assets` and is named `vts-fft-plugin-0.0.1-jar-with-dependencies.jar`.

 ## How to use it

 1. You select your microphone or music source from the list of audio devices.